Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Urunga has 76 active public transport stops offering a mix of train and bus services.
-These stops are served by 43 different routes that together facilitate 594 weekly passenger trips.
-Residents enjoy good transport accessibility, with an average distance of 228 meters to the nearest stop.
+Urunga has 76 active public transport stops, offering a mix of train and bus services.
+These stops are served by 43 different routes, collectively providing 594 weekly passenger trips.
+The average distance from residents to the nearest stop is 228 meters.

-Service frequency stands at 84 trips daily across all routes, translating to roughly 7 weekly trips per individual stop.
+On average, there are 84 trips per day across all routes, which equates to approximately 7 weekly trips per individual stop.

 Frequently Asked Questions - Transport